Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies: Results

 \subsubsection{HSC J1338-0109}

 This is a group-scale strong lensing system with four DESI spectra available in DR1.
-Two spectra target individual lens galaxies (J1338–0109–L1 and J1338–0109–L2), one targets the source galaxy (J1338–0109–S), and the remaining spectrum (J1338–0109–X) may correspond either to another lens-galaxy member or to a line-of-sight galaxy.
-The DESI redshift reported for J1338–0109–X appears suspect, as the pipeline model provides a poor fit to the observed features; establishing a reliable redshift for this component is non-trivial and will require re-analysis and/or additional spectroscopy.
+Two spectra target individual lens galaxies (J1338-0109-L1 and J1338-0109-L2), one targets the source galaxy (J1338-0109-S), and the remaining spectrum (J1338-0109-X) may correspond either to another lens-galaxy member or to a line-of-sight galaxy.
+The DESI redshift reported for J1338-0109-S and J1338-0109-X appears suspect, as the redshift seems have no match to the common emissions or absorptions; establishing a reliable redshift for this component is non-trivial and will require re-analysis and/or additional spectroscopy.